Lima Memorial Health System Logo

 Lupoid hepatitis; Chronic active hepatitis

-Autoimmune hepatitis is inflammation of the liver.
+Autoimmune hepatitis causes inflammation of the liver.
 It occurs when immune cells mistake the liver's normal cells for harmful invaders and attack them.

 Causes